MikeHubXP/bakalarka_tiago/README.md

 Fot the entire project to work, you need 4 simultaneously running terminal windows, which I will describe below:

 1. First window you can launch is a window to run [alphapose_image_server.py](alphapose_changed/scripts/alphapose_image_server.py) script to start up the image recognition with AlphaPose.
-To run it, simply move to AlphaPose main repo folder and use the following command:
+To run it, simply move to AlphaPose main repository folder and use the following command:
 ```shell
 python scripts/alphapose_image_server.py
 ```